Episode 30 - Skin Folds Test: What are they? Why you should be doing them

 Skin Folds - What are they?
 Why you should be doing them?

-If you’re serious about tracking your body composition change, you need to consider getting regular skin folds done with an accredited anthropometrist.
+If you’re serious about tracking your body composition change, you need to consider getting regular skin folds test done with an accredited anthropometrist.

 But what are skin folds?